Donald E. Baxter

-Donald Ervin Baxter (born on June 2, 1943), also known as Donald E. Baxter is an Orthopedic surgeon based in Houston.
+Donald Ervin Baxter (born June 2, 1943), also known as Donald E. Baxter is an Orthopedic surgeon based in Houston.
 He is known for his work in Baxter's Nerve Entrapment.

 Early life and education

 Baxter was born in Atlanta, Georgia.
 He completed his BS from Mercer University in 1965.
 He attended the Medical College of Georgia and received his medical degree in 1969.

 Career

 In 1970, After doing his internship at University of Texas Health Science Center, Baxter became Fellowship director and Clinical Professor of Orthopedic Surgeon at University of Texas Health Science Center and Baylor College of Medicine in Houston.
 He was also a Physician for Houston Ballet in 1990.

 Baxter served as President of the American Orthopedic Foot & Ankle Society in 1991.
 In 1984, Baxter discovered a condition, "Baxter's Nerve Entrapment" where pain is felt when the first branch of the lateral plantar nerve becomes entrapped in the medial heel.
 Baxter has published around 26 peer-reviewed Articles.